 A Partnership with Parents

 We believe that the education of a child is a responsibility God has entrusted not to the school or the government, but to the parents.
 Our goal is to come alongside the parents to offer them the benefit of our training and experience for accomplishing a goal that is ultimately their responsibility.
 We make every effort in the admissions process to show parents who we are so they can decide if our school is the right place for their family.
 We welcome their input, even insist that they be involved in this process, listening to what we can do for their child and what our recommendations are and then making decisions together for their child.

 A Developmental Approach

-The elementary school of Christian Heritage is a “nurture model” school.
+The lower school of Christian Heritage is a “nurture model” school.
 As we develop relationships with each child we get to know them in a deeper way.
 Then we seek to match our expectations for that child with his/her developmental age and maturity level so that learning occurs more smoothly without undue frustration.
 Our teachers are trained to recognize, celebrate, and minister to children who learn from a variety of different styles.

 Four Areas of Need